Hiveram

 Compress the path from vague work to verified completion

 Most teams do not lose time writing code.
 They lose it in the loop after: the review that raises a maybe, the reopen a week later, the pull request that was green but not actually done.
-The Completion Compressor squeezes that loop — fewer review rounds, fewer reopen cycles, less work that looks finished and is not.
+The Completion Compressor squeezes that loop — it cuts review rounds and reopens, and catches work that looks finished but isn't.

 Your AI reviewer tells you something might be wrong.
 Hiveram tells you whether the work is closeable — and if not, what test, follow-up, or acceptance proof must exist before it can be.